What Is Cyber Insurance?

 A decorative image with a pig typing on a computer, then directional lines moving from the computer to a lock icon.
 One the right of the image is a dollar sign, a shield with a check mark, and a box with four asterisks.

-Today, I’m breaking down the basics of cyber insurance: What is it?
+Today, we are breaking down the basics of cyber insurance: What is it?
 How much will it cost?
+What do cyber insurance companies provide?
 And how do you get it?

 Cyber insurance protects your business from losses resulting from a digital attack.
 This can include business income loss, but it also includes coverage for unforeseen expenses, including: